MissouriMRDT/Autonomy_Software/src/util/ASCII/README.md

 # ASCII Directory

-The **ASCII** directory is intended to store Text files that provide software headers for the rover project.
+The **ASCII** directory is intended to store Text files that provide software headers for the Rover project.

 ## Guidelines